-The high performance of Microwave ablation (MWA) is measured by the successful coagulate of the target tissues with less affecting the surrounding healthy tissues.
-To achieve this goal, the precious porous liver model is used for simulation and investigates how the improve performance when two key properties, thermal and electrical conductivity, have been changed.
+The high performance of Microwave ablation (MWA) is measured by the successful coagulate of the target tissues with less effect on the surrounding healthy tissues.
+To achieve this goal, the precious porous liver model is used for simulation to investigate how the performance improves when two key properties, thermal and electrical conductivity, have been changed.
 The investigation of selected nanoparticle, Carbon Nanotube (CNT), also has been included.
-The result has shown that increase thermal and electrical conductivity of target tissue in the porous liver promotes a higher heating rate and lower maximum temperature when compared with the normal porous liver tissue condition.
-The MWA performance has improved when the selected nanoparticle CNT included, improved lesion shape with a short tail when compared with normal tissues.
-In summary, this study gives the necessary aspect for principle knowledge of enhancing the MWA process and can use as a guideline to enhance the MWA efficacy.
+The result has shown that increased thermal and electrical conductivity of target tissue in the porous liver promotes a higher heating rate and lower maximum temperature when compared with the normal porous liver tissue condition.
+The MWA performance improved when the selected nanoparticle CNT was included, producing an improved lesion shape with a short tail when compared with normal tissues.
+In summary, this study gives the necessary aspect for knowledge of enhancing the MWA process and can be used as a guideline to enhance the MWA efficacy.

-Keywords: Porous liver model; Microwave ablation; Nano assisted, Thermal conductivity;
+Keywords: Porous liver model; Microwave ablation; Nano assisted; Thermal conductivity; Electrical conductivity

-Electrical conductivity